 While at first sight, this might seem like a good tactic, it’s not recommended at all because of the multitude of factors that can change the outcome of an optimization test.
 This is why it’s adamant that each change to the website to be tested before being set live.
 Sometimes though, when there is not enough traffic to run a proper test it might be a good idea to adhere to the best practices, but that’s until the website grows and serious testing can take place.

 However, regardless of the CRO strategy approach, the specialists should guide their actions according to the main conversion optimization principles: urgency, social proof & clarity.

 Urgency refers to having some sort of a deadline until a certain action can be performed.
-According to research, people tend to take much quicker decisions when there’s a deadline in sight, as opposed to the alternative of being left to decide by themselves.
-A good example for this CRO principle are messages on booking.com enticing you to hurry with the decision of making a reservation because it might be taken by someone else in the mean time.
+According to research, people tend to take much quicker decisions when there’s a deadline insight, as opposed to the alternative of being left to decide by themselves.
+A good example of this CRO principle is messages on booking.com enticing you to hurry with the decision of making a reservation because it might be taken by someone else in the meantime.

 Conversion optimization strategies can increase the number of real customers by guiding their attention to what matters throughout the buying process.
+You can increase conversion rates by adapting your CRO strategy to the principles of the sales funnels and by adding funnel testing to the whole process.
 Depending on the context, there are different ways to implement conversion optimization strategies.
 Here are a few examples of how website conversion optimization can be approached:

 Situation: Visitors arrive on the homepage or on a category page, they seem interested in the displayed information, but in the end leave without making any significant action (subscribing to newsletter, buying, completing a form).
 This type of on-site behavioral pattern can point to a missing element in the navigation structure or a lack of incentives.